jpwijbenga/fpai-documentation/OSGi/Bundle.md

 In OSGi the unit of deployment is called a bundle.
 In Java terms each bundle is a simple a `.jar`-file (a *Java Archive*) with some extra metadata.

-The reason for this is elaborated by OSGi guru Neil Bartlett:
+The reason for introducing bundles over plain jar files is elaborated by OSGi guru Neil Bartlett:
 "Our first requirement is to cleanly separate modules so that classes from one module do not have the uncontrolled ability to see and obscure classes from other modules.
 In traditional Java the so-called “classpath” is an enormous list of classes, and if multiple classes happen to have the same fully-qualified name then the first will always be found and the second and all others will be ignored."
 Separating your application into different bundles allows you to partition and isolate your code.
-After this, you may use (declarative) services to expose only the functionality that you need to share across bundles.
+After this, you may expose only the functionality that you need to share across bundles.
+This gives more control over the exposure of code and can result in more loose coupling.
+Exposing functionality is handled in the next chapter; we'll start simple by making a single bundle application.

 Let's create our first bundle and run it using Eclipse and bndtools.